SierraSoftworks/bash-cli/README.md

 1. **Will Bash CLI work on my Mac?**
    It should, we've built everything to keep it as portable as possible, so if you do have a problem don't hesitate to open a bug report.

+1. **Does it allow me to use tab-autocomplete?**
+   As of the latest version, yes it does.
+The install command included in this repo will automatically set up your `/etc/bash_completion.d/` directory to provide support for your project.